Tax evasion is an intentional conduct where a person or a company purposefully underpays taxes or engages in fraud when dealing with taxes.

 Tax evasion and tax fraud is a very serious matter.
 If you have been contacted by the IRS for suspicion of tax evasion or fraud or have been charged with a tax evasion crime, you need to speak to a San Diego tax evasion lawyer.

 Tax evasion charges must be proved by the IRS and they must provide clear evidence that you knowingly and purposefully tried to evade taxes.

-Pedro Bernal will be able to assist you on your rights and determine whether you have any valid defenses.
+Our San Diego tax evasion lawyer, Pedro Bernal will be able to assist you on your rights and determine whether you have any valid defenses.